-Although the HTA found that Brighton and Sussex Medical School ('the establishment') had met the majority of the HTA's standards, one minor shortfall was found against one standard for Governance and quality systems, relating to risk assessments.
+Although the HTA found that CellPath Ltd ('the establishment') had met the majority of the HTA's standards, one minor shortfall was found against standards for Governance and quality systems.

 The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.